 Regulatory and policy guidance will play a critical role in shaping the insurance sector's path to net-zero.
-In July 2023, the Australian Government completed a second round of consultation on climate-related financial disclosure standards ahead of the release of exposure draft legislation.
-The mandatory reporting requirements will apply to large businesses and financial institutions, including insurers, and are expected to be operational by July 1 2024.
+In September 2024, the Australian Government passed legislation on climate-related financial disclosure standards.
+The mandatory reporting requirements will apply to large businesses and financial institutions, including insurers, and will come into effect on 1 January 2025.

-It is important to work with regulators to make sure that the actions insurers take to realise climate commitments, and the regulatory framework they follow, allow for sustainability targets to exist in parallel to an insurer's duties to customers.
+It is important insurers continue to work with regulators to make sure that the actions insurers take to realise climate commitments, and the regulatory framework they follow, allow for sustainability targets to exist in parallel to an insurer's duties to customers.
 This will be crucial to the success of the strategies outlined in this roadmap.

 The Insurance Council will continue to work with regulatory bodies to embed support for Australia's net-zero transition without materially increasing the complexity of the regulatory environment.

-The Insurance Council will continue to collaborate across the whole spectrum - from nationally consistent scenarios on future natural hazard risks, to assessment of resilience investment (National Emergency Management Australia (NEMA)), standardised climate reporting (TCFD, TNFD, ISSB, AASB), building code development (Australian Building Codes Board (ABCB) Climate Scan and CANZUS initiative), data sharing (Australian Climate Service (ACS)), and engagement with other key regulators such as the Australian Competition and Consumer Commission (ACCC) and the Australian Securities and Investments Commission (ASIC).
+The Insurance Council will continue to collaborate across the whole spectrum - from nationally consistent scenarios on future natural hazard risks, to assessment of resilience investment (National Emergency Management Australia (NEMA), standardised climate reporting (TNFD, ISSB, AASB), building code development (Australian Building Codes Board (ABCB) and engagement with other key regulators such as the Australian Competition and Consumer Commission (ACCC) and the Australian Securities and Investments Commission (ASIC).